pmean/build-website/text/99/logistic.md

 There are two types of models, crude models and adjusted models. **A crude model looks at how a single factor affects your outcome measure and ignores potential covariates**.
 An adjusted model incorporates these potential covariates.
 Start with a crude model.
-It\'s simpler and it helps you to get a quick overview of how things are panning out.
+It's simpler and it helps you to get a quick overview of how things are panning out.
 Then continue by making adjustments for important confounders.